Small Miracles: The Story of the Princess Alia Foundation

 Four years later, the Foundation is staffed by volunteers and dependent on finance and support from kindly individuals and organizations within Jordan and around the world, its reputation and reach continue to grow.

 Princess Alia published her first book Royal Heritage: The Story of Jordan’s Arab Horses in 2013.
-She is the President of the Jordanian Equestrian Federation and the director of the Royal Stables of Jordan.Filed under Jordanian Royals
+She is the President of the Jordanian Equestrian Federation and the director of the Royal Stables of Jordan.Filed under Jordan

-Tagged Animals, Books, Environment, Human Rights, Princess Alia, Princess Alia Foundation.
+Tagged Animals, Books, Environment, Human Rights, Princess Alia bint Hussein of Jordan, Princess Alia Foundation.